zz2liu/VASE-variant-annotation-with-snpEff-and-ExAC/README.md

     - only the allele freq of the variant is fetched from ExAC.
     - the genome version of the input VCF file is assumed to be hg19/GRCh37 (no check)

+- TODO Later:
+    - direct the output of the snpEff in a tmp folder
+    - report more fields from ExAC
+    - check for genome version in the original VCF file
+    - install the ExAC locally to improve performance